mrdrivingduck/vert.x-back-end/README.md

 The configuration will be loaded by **LauncherVerticle** and passed as parameter to **MainVerticle**.
 Then, MainVerticle is able to get configuration object by `AbstractVerticle.config()`.

-The configuration component is implemented by [Vert.x Config](https://vertx.io/docs/vertx-config/java/), which supports **listening configuration changes** and **runtime reconfiguring**.
-But currently it is not implemented in this template.
+The configuration component is implemented by [Vert.x Config](https://vertx.io/docs/vertx-config/java/), which supports **listening to configuration changes** and **runtime hot-reloading**.
+Once the backend detects modification of the configuration file, it will undeploy the current MainVerticle and deploy another MainVerticle based on the new configuration.

 ### Logger